niess/goupil/docs/py/stratified_geometry.rst

 =====================

-This class defines a stratified geometry, such as geological layers, represented as :doc:`geometry_sector`.
-The layers are separated by :doc:`topography_surface`.
-Within each layer, a uniform atomic composition is assumed, as defined by a :doc:`material_definition`.
-However, the density may vary e.g., following a :doc:`density_gradient`.
+This class defines a stratified geometry, such as geological layers, represented by a collection of :doc:`geometry_sector`.
+The layers are separated by :doc:`topography_surface` objects.
+Within each layer, a uniform atomic composition is assumed, specified by a :doc:`material_definition`.
+The density might vary as a :doc:`density_gradient`.

 Constructor